IvanCSantos/add-domains-to-bind-blacklist/README.md

 domain2.com
 ```

-Then run this script which will read the `/tmp/blacklistdomains` and add the domains to the `blacklisted.zones` if they aren't blocked.
+Then run this script which will read the `/tmp/blacklistdomains` and add the domains to the `blacklisted.zones` if they aren't already blocked.
 ```python3 add-domains-to-bind-blacklist.py```